 Got a one-of-a-kind employee?
 What’s better than an everyday reminder of your appreciation?
 These stunning roses will last for up to a year and are the perfect desktop decor.

-Words matter.
-Each jar is filled with Long-lasting plants make a great addition to your workspace and a wonderful thank you gift.
+Long-lasting plants make a great addition to your workspace and a wonderful thank you gift.
 Send those superstars a Star-Shaped Succulent garden.

 Let the sweets do the talking.
 These thank you chocolate truffles and bar are a literal and delicious way to show your appreciation.